-An intravitreal implant administering sustained-release corticosteroid is a treatment option for patients who are intolerant or refractory to conventional medications, or who are likely to develop significant adverse effects from systemic corticosteroids.
-Continuous local steroid release via an implant may reduce or eliminate the need for long-term systemic therapy or frequent intravitreal injections; however, it should be noted that the device's insertion or surgical implantation carries risks such as endophthalmitis, ocular inflammation, and retinal detachments.
-Furthermore, prolonged use of ophthalmic dexamethasone causes increased IOP, glaucoma with damage to the optic nerve, defects in visual acuity and visual field, posterior subcapsular cataract formation, secondary ocular infection from pathogens (including herpes simplex), and perforation of the globe where there is thinning of the cornea or sclera.
+For patient intolerant or refractory to other therapies, or likely to experience severe adverse events from systemic corticosteroids, an intravitreal implant delivering sustained-release corticosteroid is a therapeutic option.
+The continuous local release of steroid with an implant may reduce or eliminate long-term systemic therapy or frequent intravitreal injections; however, it should be noted that insertion or surgical implantation of the device also carries risks such as endophthalmitis, ocular inflammation, and retinal detachments.
+Furthermore, prolonged use of ophthalmic dexamethasone includes increased IOP, glaucoma with possible damage to the optic nerve, defects in visual acuity and visual field, posterior subcapsular cataract formation, secondary ocular infection from pathogens (including herpes simplex), and perforation of the globe where there is thinning of the cornea or sclera.
 Cataracts are a frequent complication of long-term corticosteroid therapy and should be considered regardless of the route of administration.